bangerth/biharmonic/readme.md

 # Overview

-The program created for Milestone 1 of this project solves the equations that describe the response of a rigid membrane to an external force that acts perpendicular to the membrane.
+The executable program of this project solves the equations that describe the response of a rigid membrane to an external force that acts perpendicular to the membrane.
 Specifically, it solves the following partial differential equation:
 ```